meSuperlady/paint-mixer/privacy-policy.md

 **Information Collection and Use**

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.

-The app does use third-party services that may collect information used to identify you.
+The personal data that I request is stored locally on your device.
+However, the app uses third-party services that may collect information used to identify you.

 Link to the privacy policy of third-party service providers used by the app

 - [Google Play Services](https://policies.google.com/privacy)
 - [AdMob](https://support.google.com/admob/answer/6128543?hl=en)

+The app may use the Android Backup Service to automatically back up your preferences  to your Google account for easy restoration when you reinstall the app.

 **Log Data**